TrustTheVote-Project/VTP-RCV-demo/docs/DesignNotes.md

 - VTP backend generates the ballot-store and its GUID and if successful returns the GUID to the web server
 - web server returns the ballot-store GUID to the client

+Note - since this is a restful based experience, initially there should be a n minute timeout on the backend to clean up defunct GUIDs.
+Maybe sometime later a heartbeat or the equivalent can be implemented.

 ### Second API endpoint (occurs during phase 3 above)

 - Given a GUID, phone requests a blank ballot from web server